 Noya Kagama

-Noya Kagama is a senator who was considered as a potential successor to Basileus Avkan ruun-Heshkari during the 392 AC succession planning discussions.
-She is characterized as a conservative supporter of the Rediscovery Endeavor.
+Noya Kagama is a senator who was considered as a potential successor to Basileus Avkan ruun-Heshkari during 392 AC succession planning discussions.
+She later emerged as a public defender of the Rediscovery Endeavor during the 393 AC election cycle.

 Timeline